 Knee replacement, also known as knee arthroplasty, is a surgical procedure to replace the weight-bearing surfaces of the knee joint to relieve pain and disability.
-It is most commonly performed for osteoarthritis, and also for other knee diseases such as rheumatoid arthritis and psoriatic arthritis.
+It is most commonly performed for osteoarthritis, and also for other knee diseases such as rheumatoid arthritis and psoriatic arthritis

-Nowadays, many people in Bhubaneshwar with knee problems are opting for a knee replacement procedure.
+• Nowadays, many people in Bhubaneshwar with knee problems are opting for a knee replacement procedure.
 They visit their orthopedic doctor in Bhubaneshwar to learn more about the procedure.

 Are you planning on going for a knee replacement procedure as well?
 In this article, we have discussed everything you need to know about a knee replacement procedure.
+So, let us dive right in by understanding what a knee replacement is.

 What is a Knee Replacement Procedure?